daugaard/awesome-parenting/README.md

 - [The Longest Shortest Time](https://longestshortesttime.com/) - Podcast about the surprises of raising children.
 - [ParentData by Emily Oster](https://www.parentdata.org/) - Evidence-based parenting insights and data.
 - [Dad Day](https://www.dadday.co/) - Newsletter Built by Dads for Dads
+- [Parent Tech](https://www.parent.tech/) - Learning how parents, kids, and technology interact.

 ## Books for Parents